sjparsons/custom-actions-docs/accept-a-new-payment-method.md

 > :warning: **Custom Actions** is currently in preview.
 Reach out to functions-requests@braintreepayments.com to request access

-Clone the [Payment Method](https://github.com/braintree/custom-actions-payment-method) stater repo and follow the README for setup instructions.
+Clone the [Payment Method](https://github.com/braintree/custom-actions-payment-method) starter repo and follow the README for setup instructions.

 ## Event Handlers